Home > Child OCD Symptoms & Treatment

-Child OCD – Symptoms and Treatment
+Child OCD — Symptoms & Treatment

 What is Child OCD?

-Obsessive-Compulsive Disorder in children is much more common than was previously believed.
-Recent studies demonstrate that about 1 in 100 American children suffers from OCD.
-OCD is a neurobiological disorder comprised of obsessions and compulsions.
-Obsessions are involuntary and distressing intrusive thoughts, mental images, or fears of performing an impulsive behavior.
-These obsessions cause excessive and unwanted worry, fear, or overwhelmedness.
 In relation, compulsions are rituals or actions utilized by the child to deal with the feelings of overwhelmedness and fear caused by obsessions.
 Compulsive behaviors can become incredibly time consuming.
 Unfortunately, children feel they have to perform these compulsions and as a result, reinforce the vicious cycle of OCD.

 Common obsessions in children with OCD: